sandokim/DeeplearningKnowledge/readme.md

 Ideally the initial weights should be adapted such that each feature map in the network has approximately unit variance.

+For a network with our architecture (alternating convolution and ReLU layers) this can be achieved

+by drawing the initial weights from a Gaussian distribution with a standard deviation of...

 ---

 # Data Augmentation